 You can use either your registered email address or your membership number (a letter followed by 3 digits) as username when logging in.

-The password is garbage, how can I be expected to remember it?
+The system generated password is garbage, how can I be expected to remember it?

 Passwords are supposed to be difficult, they protect you but, more importantly to PDMHS, they help keep the bad guys off our web server.
 The best solution is to use a password vault like LastPass or KeyPass (free) to store all your passwords.
 Those products can make all your internet logins lot easier and more secure.